Anil-Bhujel/Public-Computer-Vision-Dataset-A-Systematic-Survey/README.md

 # Public Computer Vision Dataset for Precision Livestock Farming: A Systematic Survey
 # How to Contribute?
-If you have found any missed papers, feel free to send it to us:
+If you have found any missed papers, feel free to send it to us or submit [Pull Reuests](https://github.com/Anil-Bhujel/Public-Computer-Vision-Dataset-A-Systematic-Survey/branches):

 1. Use following markdown format.
      *Author 1, Author 2, and Author 3.* **Paper Title.**  <ins>Conference/Journal/Preprint</ins> Year. [[pdf](link)]; [[other resources](link)].